Here's how I set up a media PC using Kodi (formerly XMBC) and a Raspberry Pi 4.

 Plug the SD card into a computer using a USB adapter.

-Download the imager and use it to install Raspbian on the SDcard.
+Download the imager and use it to install Raspberry Pi OS with desktop on the SDcard.

 Then you can simply plug the SD card into the Pi and boot.